Port Jefferson Branch: Grade crossing eliminations

 The Third Track project closed the seven remaining grade crossings on the Main Line, namely those in Westbury, Mineola, and New Hyde Park.
 The first two crossings that underwent elimination would be Urban Avenue in Westbury and Covert Avenue in New Hyde Park.
 Construction to eliminate began from February–April 2019 with the closures of both roads.
-On the weekend of July 20–21, 2019, the trestle that will carry the three tracks was installed at Urban Avenue.
+On the weekend of July 20–21, 2019, the trestle carrying the three tracks was installed at Urban Avenue.
 After construction of retaining walls, pedestrian walkway, and the repaving of the road, Urban Avenue was officially reopened on September 5, 2019.
-Covert Avenue underwent the installation of a three-track trestle on the weekend of August 24–25 and reopened on October 12th, 2019.
+Covert Avenue underwent the installation of a three-track trestle on the weekend of August 24–25 and reopened on October 12, 2019.
 New Hyde Park underwent the installation of a three-track trestle on the weekend of July 11–12, 2020, and reopened in August 2020.

-By mid-2021, Main Street in Mineola, the pedestrian crossing at Mineola's station, and 12th Street in New Hyde Park will be permanently closed to pedestrian and vehicular traffic, while Willis Avenue in Mineola and School Street in Westbury will receive trestles, with the roads crossing underneath.
-From May 2020 to November 2020, School Street underwent elimination and reopened less than two years after a violent accident involving a pick-up and two trains.
-On October 24, 2020, New Hyde Park officially was grade-separated when 12th Street was closed permanently.
-As of late 2020, the only grade crossings in between Hicksville and Floral Park are located in Mineola.
-In November 2020, Willis Avenue's elimination project began that will see both its Main Line and Oyster Bay Branch crossings eliminated with the road going underneath the tracks.
-Main Street and the pedestrian crossing will be removed shortly afterwards.
-After the Third Track Project is completed there will be no grade crossings from Hicksville Westward, noise from horns will be reduced to the benefit of residents along the tracks, and carbon emissions from idling vehicles will be eliminated.
-The elimination and reopening of Willis Avenue on September 3, 2021 officially marked the completion of the grade crossing elimination aspect of the Third Track Project, and the branch being fully grade-separated west of Hicksville.
+By mid-2021, Main Street in Mineola, the pedestrian crossing at Mineola's station, and 12th Street in New Hyde Park were permanently closed to pedestrian and vehicular traffic, while Willis Avenue in Mineola and School Street in Westbury received trestles, with the roads crossing underneath.
+From May 2020 to November 2020, School Street underwent a grade crossing elimination and reopened less than two years after a violent accident occurred involving a pick-up truck and two trains.
+On October 24, 2020, the stretch of the line in New Hyde Park was officially grade-separated following the permanent closure of the 12th Street crossing.
+By late 2020, the only remaining grade crossings on the Main Line between Hicksville and Floral Park were located in Mineola.
+In November 2020, Willis Avenue's elimination project began that saw its Main Line and Oyster Bay Branch crossings eliminated with the road going underneath the tracks.
+Main Street and the pedestrian crossing were removed shortly thereafter.

+After the Third Track Project was completed, all Main Line grade crossings from Hicksville westward were eliminated, noise from horns was reduced to the benefit of residents along the tracks, and carbon emissions from idling vehicles was eliminated.
+The elimination and reopening of Willis Avenue on September 3, 2021, officially marked the completion of the grade crossing elimination aspect of the Third Track Project, and the branch being fully grade-separated west of Hicksville.